 - Get certified

-Sahamati, the Collective of AA ecosystem gives an authorised panel framework to help you get your FIU module Certified.
-Since it’s mandatory Sahamati ensures you’re put in touch with the empanelled authorised body for the process.
+Sahamati, the Collective of AA ecosystem gives an authorised panel framework to help you get your FIP module Certified.
+We strongly recommend to get your implementation certified with one of the empanelled certifiers.

 - Start connecting and launch your services